ShravyaChalla/fetch_rewards_assessment/Readme.md

 Step 5: Go through the data_quality_exploration.ipynb notebook for detailed Data Quality assessment

-Step 6: Read the message to the stakeholders in Email.txt
+Step 6: Read the message to the stakeholders in Email.md

 ## Potential enhancements